 “Do” Downtown: First stroll through the Farmers Market at Turner Pavilion, and load up on some local goodies, fresh baked breads, and jam.
 Now you’re ready for your drive to nearby Reddish Knob just west of Harrisonburg within the George Washington National Forest.
 At 4,398 feet, the knob stands above most other mountain peaks in the eastern Allegheny Mountains.
 The Fall chill brings shades of orange, bronze, red, and purple with evergreen trees remaining vibrant and aromatic.

-Next stop, drive to the High Knob Lookout Tower, started in 1939 by World War I veterans and completed in 1940 by men working from North River Camp #2 of the Civil Conservation Corps.
-At the end of your road trip, enjoy a delicious variety of homemade valley favorites at Traditions Family Style Restaurant or try Jess’ Quick Lunch, and grab a hot dog and hand-dipped milk shake.
+Next stop, drive to the High Knob Fire Tower, started in 1939 by World War I veterans and completed in 1940 by men working from North River Camp #2 of the Civil Conservation Corps.
+At the end of your road trip, enjoy a delicious variety of homemade valley favorites at Traditions Family Style Restaurant or try Jess’ Lunch, and grab a hot dog and hand-dipped milk shake.
 Are you ready to relax in comfort at a guilt-free rate?
-Choose a Bed & Breakfast.
-Harrisonburg offers three: By the Side of the Road Bed & Breakfast, Stonewall Jackson B&B and the Joshua Wilton House Inn, all offering a variety of rates to fit your guilt-free getaway.
+Choose a Harrisonburg Bed & Breakfast.
+By the Side of the Road Bed & Breakfast and the Joshua Wilton House Inn both offer a variety of rates to fit your guilt-free getaway.